NNPDF/nnpdf/doc/sphinx/source/tutorials/run-fit.md

 ```

-When this variables are not set, `n3fit` will default to the values shown above.
+When these variables are not set, `n3fit` will default to the values shown above.
 For more detailed explanation on the effects of `KMP_AFFINITY` on the performance of
 the code please see [here](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/optimization-and-programming-guide/openmp-support/openmp-library-support/thread-affinity-interface-linux-and-windows.html)